DGAP-News: Polyus Finance Plc: Update on Proposals for 2023 and 2024 Notes

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact rns@lseg.com or visit www.rns.com.

-05.08.2022 Dissemination of a Corporate News, transmitted by DGAP - a service of EQS Group AG.
+05.08.2022 CET/CEST Dissemination of a Corporate News, transmitted by DGAP - a service of EQS Group AG.

 |Language: